We are in the top ten in London for Psychology (Complete University Guide 2018).

 At Brunel, our academic staff are leading experts in areas like cross- cultural psychology and neuroscience.

-This is a four year sandwich course (with Professional Development) where you can benefit from two high-quality placements in a variety of settings, including the public sector and research environments.
+This is a four year thick sandwich course where you can benefit from one 12 month high-quality placement in a variety of settings, including the public sector and research environments.
 Students have worked in clinical psychology at St George's Hospital; the Institute of Psychiatry; community programmes for vulnerable groups such as Hillingdon and Ealing Victim Support; Royal Free Hospital; and Holloway Prison.
 Students have also worked on research in psychology at medical schools across London.

 Our emphasis is on the real-life significance of psychology and we encourage you to explore the relationship between the practical and theoretical aspects of the subject.

 You will learn in lectures and seminars, and in the lab.
 You'll use information technology to gain important skills in areas such as experimental psychology and psychophysics as you increasingly specialise in your own particular area of interest.

 As a Brunel graduate (with a second class degree or above) in Psychology or Psychology (Sport, Health and Exercise) you qualify for the British Psychological Society - an essential entry qualification if you decide to go on to postgraduate professional training in psychology.
 This programme also has a Study Abroad Scheme which gives you the opportunity to spend a term at the prestigious University of California.